-The WHAP protocol can be used to assess a wide range of habitats; however, it was originally developed to assess and develop mitigation requirements for loss of bottomland hardwoods and other aquatic habitats.
-Scores can skew higher for these habitats based on how the scoring is allotted to each WHAP habitat component.
-Upland forest and grassland habitat types cannot reach a score indicative of high-quality habitat although they may exhibit high quality features.
+The WHAP protocol can be used to assess a wide range of habitats; however, it was originally developed to assess and develop mitigation requirements for the loss of bottomland hardwoods and other aquatic habitats.
+The range of component values were established based on this priority, with hydric soils and/or vegetation having higher values than drier habitat types.
+As such, scores for these habitats are usually higher, depending on how the values are allotted for each WHAP habitat component.
+Conversely, upland forest and grassland habitat values are lower, thus those types cannot reach a score indicative of high-quality habitat although they may exhibit high quality features.
 Subsequently, high quality upland habitat may not be identified or can be overlooked.